dreamcatcher-tech/network/Inbox/2023-07-08 1343 model based testing of eth.md

 Can use event cases to make the same event have many different outputs.

 User count can be tested by events that use two users ?
 Want things like 3 users, one malicious, one appeals - something like that.

+Grind out multiple paths, by randomizing when QA will pass a transition or not, then making sure all the invariants of the system held at all times.